orionjs/orioncms-examples/README.md

 Creates automatically a admin panel for your collections and gives you the ability to have key/value definitions for your site.

+## Content

+This example covers the following points

+- How to create entities and the dictionary
+- How to use the image attribute
+- How to use summernote
+- Using iron router with orion
+- Subscribing to the dictionary and entities